 - respect the patient’s right to seek a second opinion

-- check that the care or treatment you provide for each patient is compatible with any other treatments the patient is receiving, including (where possible) self-prescribed over-the-counter medications
+- check that the care or treatment you propose or provide for each patient is compatible with any other treatments the patient is receiving, including (where possible) self-prescribed over-the-counter medications

 - wherever possible, avoid providing medical care to yourself or anyone with whom you have a close personal relationship.9

 You must be satisfied that you have consent or other valid authority before you carry out any examination or investigation, provide treatment or involve patients or volunteers in teaching or research.4 , 11 , 12